allen-ball/allen-ball.github.io/docs/_posts/2019-01-30-java-responsecache-implementation.md

         }
 ```

 ## Ant Task

-The critical portions of an Ant Task that uses `URLConnection` configured
+The critical portions of an Ant Task that uses
-with `ResponseCacheImpl` for download is shown below.
+[`URLConnection`][URLConnection] configured with `ResponseCacheImpl` for
+download is shown below.

 ```java
 @AntTask("download")